 Todays sun shade fabric uses the longest lasting uv protective fabric available.
 I made this sun shade from an old used sail that i picked up free at a local sail shop last year.
+They protect your family from the harsh rays of the sun and provide for an interesting exterior room outside your home.
 Let the solution stand on the fabric for 10 minutes and rinse thoroughly with water from your garden hose.